Adrian Aymes

 Adrian Nigel Aymes (born 4 June 1964), known as Adi Aymes, was a first-class cricketer for Hampshire County Cricket Club, where he was a right-handed batsman and wicket-keeper for fifteen years, winning the Natwest Trophy in 1991.
 His interest in both football and cricket saw him play the former in his youth, making appearances for Bristol Rovers reserves and becoming assistant-manager of Lymington Town before becoming a full-time cricketer aged 24.

 On retiring from first-class cricket, he returned to football, becoming joint manager of Fleet Town.
-He is currently the fitness coach and general manager of Havant and Waterlooville.
+He is the fitness coach and general manager of Havant and Waterlooville.

 Early career

 Aymes attended Bellemoor School, and began playing for his local village side, Hursley Park, aged 11.
 Hampshire turned Aymes down as a schoolboy, but Aymes practised hard, and was still in the Hursley Park side when they competed in the National Village Championship final nine years later at Lord's in 1984.
 Hampshire were unable to ignore his heavy run-scoring any longer, and Aymes made a successful debut for Hampshire Second XI against Middlesex Second XI in August 1985.
 He had a hand in five dismissals (four catches and one stumping), and scoring 53 runs not out in the second innings.
 He became a Second XI regular for the 1986 season, and also competed in the Warwick Under-25 Competition.
 Between 1985 and 1990, Aymes played 116 matches for the Second XI, scoring 2920 runs which included 8 half-centuries and 3 centuries (although his highest score was only 105 not out).

 Aymes' first-class debut was against Surrey in June 1987, deputising for Bobby Parks.
 He scored 58 runs in the first innings and took one catch.
 He also made his debut in the List A game against Derbyshire, played on a rest day during a first-class fixture, taking two catches and effecting one stumping.
 He deputised for two matches in the 1988 season, and one in the 1989 before finally displacing Parks in August 1990.